JetBrains/teamcity-documentation/topics/create-pipeline.md

 [//]: # (auxiliary-id: Create Pipeline)

 _This tutorial assumes that you have already installed and started your trial TeamCity instance as described [here](quick-setup-guide.md).
 We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md)._
+{product="tc"}

+_This tutorial assumes that you have already started your TeamCity instance.
+We also suggest that you learn how to [run a simple build](configure-and-run-your-first-build.md)._
+{product="tcc"}

 In TeamCity terms, a pipeline is called a _build chain_.